Meet the Team

 Why did you join the Forum committee?

-From first starting in prison it was early on that I realised the phenomenal work going on within and felt I wanted to be part of a like-minded team to broadcast and promote this work.
-Being on the committee 12 months has already given me a platform to encouraging student uptake in our field as well as encouraging and developing registered nurses too.
+From first starting in prison, it was early on that I realised the phenomenal work going on within and felt I wanted to be part of a like-minded team to broadcast and promote such a unique field of nursing.
+Being on the committee has already given me a platform to encouraging student uptake in our specialist area as well as encouraging and developing registered nurses too.

 Carlos Holder